Galicia: The Cheapest and Less Crowded Alternative of Spain

 Santiago de Compostela

-This historic city isn’t just famous for being the final stop of the Camino de Santiago pilgrimage; its cute old town, buzzing local markets, and lively cafes give you plenty of excuses to stick around and explore.
+Its cute old town, buzzing local markets, and lively cafes give you plenty of excuses to stick around and explore.

 Rías Baixas

-It is a coastal area with numerous traditional fishing villages of many years of antiquity, you can also find hidden beaches within its incredible coves of turquoise waters.
+It is a coastal area with numerous traditional fishing villages of many years of antiquity.
+You can also find hidden beaches within its incredible coves of turquoise waters.

 In addition, this area is home to the Albariño grape, so if you like wine, this is the best area to come to without a doubt.